 While us Egyptians, don’t consider the contents of our sofra too strange, to a foreigner our molokheya could be an absolute culinary nightmare.
-Now that we’ve got that established, let’s take a tour of some strange, scary, and downright disgusting foods from around the world that you can grab right here in Egypt.
+Now that we’ve got that established, let’s take a tour of some foods from around the world that you probably didn't know you can grab right here in Egypt.

 You've probably had noodles at some point in your life, but have you ever had ice cold noodles?
 Like, noodles drowning in a bowl of cold water and cubes of ice?
 Well, naengmyeon is an extremely popular dish in Korea, specifically in the summer, and it's a dish made of thin, chewy noodles that are made with buckwheat and potato or sweet potato starch.